Carlosmape/carlosmape.github.io/career/index.md

 ## Android development diploma <span class="date">2018/2019</span>
 ### Universitat Politécnica de Valencia
 Adroid development diploma is a reduced course from the original Android Development Master (with almost the same college credits except for the Final Work and enterprise practices ones).
-I learned to use Adroid SDK, Android Studio, Firebase (including it's non-relational DDBB) and basically, how to design, develop and maintain an Android application.
+I learned to use **Adroid SDK (Java and Kotlin), Android Studio, Firebase** (including it's non-relational DDBB) and basically, how to design, develop and maintain an Android application.

 I developed some sample applications but the most remarkable was the one I developed for the diploma's final workr: I worked in an IoT application that integrated an embedded system (an arduino nano with a GPRS module) with an Android app.
 The application provides users a secure solution to look out their bycicles by installing the IoT device in the bike's chasis and connecting to their phones.
 You can read this project in further detail in [Cylock](/projects/cylock) section.